-Elon Musk's Asperger's Diagnosis Explained
+Elon Musk's Autism Diagnosis Explained

 What is Asperger syndrome?

-Asperger syndrome is described by Autism Speaks as a "previously used" diagnosis on the autism spectrum.
 It differs from other types of autism with its typical to strong verbal language skills and average to above-average intellectual ability.
-Those with Asperger syndrome can generally experience social interaction difficulties, a desire for sameness, restricted interests, and distinctive strengths.
+Those with level 1 ASD can generally experience social interaction difficulties, a desire for sameness, restricted interests, and distinctive strengths.
 Those strengths include attention to detail, an aptitude for pattern recognition, remarkable focus, and persistence.

 The evolution of Asperger syndrome